-Midterm test

-There will a 1 hour midterm test in lab on February 24-25.
+Midterm test.
+There will a 1 hour midterm test in lab on February 23-24.
 There will be a lab session after the midterm.

-Final exam

-There will be a final exam on May 10 (2:00pm - 5:00pm) covering all course materials.
+Final exam.
+There will be a final exam on Thursday May 5 (2:00pm - 5:00pm) covering all course materials.

-Due dates/time

-Lab books are due by 5pm on next day after lab (i.e. Thursdays for the Wednesday section and Fridays for the Thursday section) and will be returned by the next lab period.
-Reports are due in class the following week.
+Due dates/time.
+Lab books are due by 5pm on next day after lab (i.e. Thursdays for the Wednesday section and Fridays for the Thursday section) and will be returned by the next lecture.

-Late reports or logbooks will have points deducted.
+Late logbook submissions will have points deducted.
 If you know you will have a problem getting the report on time please send me an email as soon as you can to let me know about your situation.